MarkHershey/markkk/README.md

 ```

 The logger has three logging handlers:
-1. log to file `log_debug.log` which captures all logs with timestamp.
+1. log to file `logs/debug.log` which captures all logs with timestamp.
-2. log to file `log_error.log` which captures error & critical logs with timestamp.
+2. log to file `logs/error.log` which captures error & critical logs with timestamp.
 3. log to console with colors for different logging levels.